openseattle/openseattle.github.io/pages/about.md

 ## Interested?

-Find out when and where our next event will be at our [Meetup page](http://www.meetup.com/openseattle/).
-In the meantime, take our [short survey](/join) so we can get your info and get you oriented into the group!
+We meet on the fourth Wednesday of every month to talk about and work on civic tech projects - come join us!
+Stay in the loop about our meetups and other events by joining our [Meetup group](http://www.meetup.com/openseattle/).

 ---

 ## Projects

-Take a look at some of the cool ideas our members are [working on](/projects).
-Bring an idea of your own to one of our project nights or join an existing group.
-Also, sign up for the Open Seattle email newsletter to get updates about our projects.
-Emails are sent at most once a week, and provide a look at what's new with Open Seattle.
+Check out our [project gallery](/projects), or browse new project ideas (and submit your own!) [here](https://github.com/openseattle/project-ideas/issues).
+Sign up for the Open Seattle email newsletter to get updates about our projects and the latest news.
+We send emails no more frequently than twice a month.

 {% include newsletter.html %}